jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 often finds the bugs, while IT squashes them.
 It’s easy to see why coordinating who’s doing what engenders better cooperation among interdepartmental peers.

-20
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-##### Creating a security culture embraced by all employees
+### Creating a security culture embraced by all employees
 How do you create a security culture that’s actually embraced rather than eschewed by employees?
 Figure 7 places the following at the top of the list: giving them good tech that meets their needs, a clear sense of direction, and timely fixes when things break (or